ntatsumi/newrelic-postgresql/README.md

 #### Step 3 - Running the Plugin

-Plugin can be ran as a normal process or installed as a daemon process/service
+Can run as a normal process or installed as a daemon service.

 ##### Windows
 To run the plugin, execute the following command from a command window: